SamLiyan/BIOL-7800/Readme_file.md

   reads, *E. coli*).
 The full run is used (1,107,090 read pairs, approximately 70x coverage).

-No data files are included in this repository. `run_analysis.sh` downloads everything it needs directly from NCBI/SRA when it runs.
+No data files are included in this repository. `main_script.sh` downloads everything it needs directly from NCBI/SRA when it runs.

 ## Requirements